seifemad1999/Detect-Dos-Attack/README.md

 # Detect-Dos-Attack
 This is a code that includes a DOS attack on a specified IP address which only sends packets to that IP address.
-The code also includes a DOS detection, which detects the attack and specifies which IP address the attack is being issued from .
+The code also includes a DOS detection, which detects the attack and specifies which IP address the attack is being issued from.

 # Instructions-how-to-run-the-programs:
 Attacker program: Launch the ‘DosAttack.py’ program using python(from terminal or any other IDE however make sure to have the package of scapy fully installed) like any other program and then the program would first require the user to enter the target IP address he can also choose 1 of 2 speeds in which he specifies the interval between each packet